anattadesign/AnattaDesign-frontend-development-guidelines/css.md

    ========================================================================== */
 ```

-The following comment style is used as the separator of the subsections of the main sections.
+The following comment style is used as the separator of the subsections within the main sections.
 It has 2 empty lines before it and 1 empty line after it:

 ```css
 /* Sub-section comment block